webscraperio/web-scraper-documentation/docs/Parsers/Virtual column.md

 Sometimes data points like street address, city, ZIP code and state are contained in one HTML element and can't be scraped in separate fields by using [selectors][selectors].
-This is where Virtual column parser and [Regex match] [regex-parser] parser come in handy.
+This is where Virtual column parser and [Regex match] [regex-parser] parser comes in handy.
 To split the address field, create a Virtual column for each data point you want to extract and create a [Regex match][regex-parser] parser to extract it.
-Below is an example but note that these regular expressions are written specially for this address format.
+See the example below.
+Please note that these regular expressions are written specifically for this address format.

 Source address:
 ```html